Skip To Main Content

 Outstanding Boys Prep Coach, New Orleans

 The Allstate Sugar Bowl has recognized the top prep coaches from the Greater New Orleans area since 2000 – candidates must coach a high school team that is based in the Greater New Orleans area.
 From 1962-1999, the award was presented to the top prep coach in the state of Louisiana, regardless of the sport gender, and then from 2000-2013, the award was presented to the top New Orleans coach, regardless of sport gender.
 Separate awards for boys and girls prep coach were established in 2013-14.
 The honor is selected by the New Orleans Sports Awards Committee, which has been existence since 1957.
 All of the Sugar Bowl annual awards were presented on a calendar-year basis until 2009 when the Committee changed to an academic calendar (July-June).
 The annual awards banquet is typically held in late July or early August.
-Records from 1991-98 are not available.

 Outstanding Boys Prep Coach, New Orleans